Mexico Vacation Ideas

 Is Mexico safe?

-Large concerns for visitors to Mexico are the reports of danger to Americans and other tourists.
-This fear could not be more misplaced.
-The Mexican government is fighting a war with new and old cartels, trying to put an end to the black market drug trade, however, the areas where operations are concentrated are hundreds of miles away on the Pacific coast and central Mexico.
+Among the concerns of visitors to Mexico are the reports of danger to Americans and other tourists.
+This fear could not be more misunderstood.
+The Mexican government is fighting a war with new and old cartels, trying to put an end to the illicit trades that fund these murderous organizations.
+Only, the areas where these operations are concentrated are hundreds of miles away on the Pacific coast and central Mexico.
 The residents of Monterrey, Juarez, and Los Cabos, among many others, are forced to live in the scariest types of environment possible, all because of the American dependence on drugs.

 Tulum, Mexico: the author of this article lived there for 8 months